Fine Art, History of Art and Cultural Studies Building, Room 319

 BA, MA and PhD University of York

-Helen is Director of the MA in Art Gallery and Museum Studies.
+Helen is Director of the MA in Arts Management and Heritage Studies.
 Helen also supervises dissertations at undergraduate and postgraduate level.

-Helen is Director, Centre for Critical Studies in Museums, Galleries and Heritage and Director, MA in Art Gallery and Museum Studies
+Helen is Director, Centre for Critical Studies in Museums, Galleries and Heritage.

 Repository URL: http://eprints.whiterose.ac.uk/113386/